 Background to research

-Diabetic foot ulcers are a common complication of long-term diabetes, with around 20 per cent of people with diabetes developing them.
+Foot ulcers are a common complication of long-term diabetes, with around 20% of people with diabetes developing them.

-Foot ulcers can lead to lengthy hospital stays and, in some cases, amputations.
-It’s therefore really important that we find better treatments.
+Foot ulcers can lead to lengthy hospital stays and, in some cases, amputation.
+So it's really important that we find better treatments.

 We know that a type of immune cell, known as macrophages, play a key role in wound healing following injury and infection.
 Levels of a protein inside these immune cells, called PTP1B, are higher in people with diabetes, and at the site of foot ulcers.